 With the mixture, create an oblong shape, and if necessary, slightly wet your hands to perform this operation.

-I place it on some kitchen paper and then in the fridge for about 8 hours, during which time it will firm up better.
+I place it on kitchen paper and then in the fridge for about 8 hours, during which time it will firm up better.

-Here is our chickpea and olive vegan cold cut ready to be sliced!
+Here our chickpea and olive vegan cold cut is ready to be sliced!

 Enjoy your meal!